rackerlabs/technical-blog/_posts/2018-06-07-lacp-bonding-and-linux-configuration.md

 ### Introduction

-Network bonding enables the combinination two or more network interfaces into a single-bonded (logical) interface, which increases the bandwidth and provides redundancy.
+Network bonding enables the combination of two or more network interfaces into a single-bonded (logical) interface, which increases the bandwidth and provides redundancy.
 If a specific network interface card (NIC) experiences a problem, communications are not affected significantly as long as the other slave NICs